vladcc/object-oriented-c/README.txt

 make clean_bin		- removes the executable files make clean		- removes the object files and the executables

-First you should probably get familiar with the conveniton from point 3, though.
+First you should probably get familiar with the convention from point 3, though.

 From here on I talk about all the nerdy details.
 Here's a brief content:

 1. General ideas
 2. Mechanism
-3. The convetion
+3. The convention
 4. cclass.c/cclass.h and err.c/err.h
 5. Instance example
 6. Virtual base classes